RESEARCH PROGRAM #1:

 Engineered solutions that use the latest technologies for construction, installation, automation, monitoring and maintenance of offshore infrastructure.

-Designs for new cost-effective and environmentally sensitive cages and station keeping systems that minimise environmental footprint.
+Designs for new cost-effective and environmentally sensitive pens and station keeping systems that minimise environmental footprint.

 Configurable platform designs for optimal production suited to all Australian conditions.